SRLKilling/interactive-rubiks/README.md

 end
 ```

-The difference between match and if, is that `match x doing y` will first try matching only the number `x`, and if done, it will then do `y` until the full pattern is matched.
+The difference between match and if, is that `match x doing y` will first try matching only the number `x` doing repetedly action `y`.
+Each time it happens, we will then check that the whole pattern is matched.
+This allows syncing different faces.
+For exemple, if you know how to move a square on the back face to the front face, maybe you'd like to first move the square from the back face so it is at a good position for you to execute your algorithm, and move it to the right front square.

 You can also use loops :
 ```